samirm00/acme-web-design/README.md

 ---

-This project is a simple website consists of three html files and one CSS file for fictional virtual online courses offering different type of online course , Web development , Data Analytics and Data Science. the project contains :
+This project is a simple website consists of three html files and one CSS file for fictional virtual online courses offering different type of online courses , Web development , Data Analytics and Data Science. the project contains :

 - Index.html file : which presents the HYF online courses .

 - Services.html : presents the different services or courses.

-- AboutUs.html : all the information about the online courses and how the client can send us his/her information by filling forms.
+- AboutUs.html : all the information about the online courses and how the student send his/her information by filling forms.

 - Style.css file .